The Cord

 As you enter the hallways of St. Francis College, observing the portraits and artwork, you must ask yourself what it means to be Franciscan.
 It is a transformation.
 St. Francis left his life, wealth, and popularity to spread the Gospel.
 He cared for the sick, poor, and others in need.
 St. Francis illustrated, through his actions, the importance of generosity and compassion to all beings.
 How can we emulate the actions of this man?

 Over the years the Franciscan Spirit within St. Francis College has evolved dramatically.
 Understand that as you enter the campus for the first time you will be greeted with a warm and vibrant environment, compelling you to contribute to this atmosphere.
-It only takes a simple wave hello to spread the Franciscan Spirit.
+It only takes a simple wave of hello to spread the Franciscan Spirit.
 Day by day you will observe students helping each other in every way possible.
 They form study groups, ensuring that no one feels left out.

 Our desire to serve extends to our neighborhood as we engage in various types of community service.
 Each year we participate in toy and canned food drives, charitable walks, and youth mentoring.
 Events such as Community Day, Relay for Life, and Think Pink highlight the dedication of our students to come together and display their Franciscan Spirit.
 Our devotion, along with the fusion of different personalities and cultures, results in a rainbow of heartwarming smiles and priceless friendships.

-Franciscan Spirit is dedicated to service and fellowship.
+The Franciscan Spirit is dedicated to service and fellowship.
 Followers of the Franciscan way are determined to educate themselves and others through example.
 It is your duty to lend your knowledge and talents wholeheartedly.
 One should strive to be fair and just regardless of creed, race, sexual orientation, or social status.
 You should be strong in your convictions and dedicate yourself and be loyal to all of your commitments.
 You should live your life in moderation, following the belief that through wisdom and patience your life shall be one of fullness and success.
 You should seek out inner peace and, in turn, share this peace with others.
 You should maintain this peace no matter what dilemma comes your way.
 You should make every effort to achieve spiritual enlightenment and strive to be open-minded at all times.
-This along with new found self awareness will enable you to see the needs of your peers.
+This along with newfound self-awareness will enable you to see the needs of your peers.
 You should always be respectful and considerate in your actions.
 You should do unto others as you would like others to do unto you.
 And finally, above all, you should enjoy life and cherish every memory you make.
-As you embark on a new year in your life here at St. Francis College be sure to not end it without leaving something behind for your successors.
-Remember the words of St. Francis, “it is in the act of giving in which we receive.”

 Let me not be tied down to poverty or praise